trowski/fiber-rfc/rfc.md

 ----

-The next example below uses [`Loop`](https://github.com/amphp/ext-fiber/blob/7f838e1f067e32cc08cfe79e60feef95e0748b82/scripts/Loop.php), a simple implemenation of `FiberScheduler`, yet more complex than that in the above examples, to delay execution of a function for 1000 milliseconds.
+The next example below uses [`Loop`](https://github.com/amphp/ext-fiber/blob/67771864a376e58e47aa5ef6ef447a887b378d33/scripts/Loop.php) from the `ext-fiber` tests, a simple implemenation of `FiberScheduler`, yet more complex than that in the above examples, to delay execution of a function for 1000 milliseconds.
 When the fiber is suspended with `Fiber::suspend()`, resumption of the fiber is scheduled with `Loop->delay()`, which invokes the callback after the given number of milliseconds.

 ``` php
 $loop = new Loop;